-Renewal requirements waived for military personnel called to active duty include renewal fees, continuing education requirements, and any other requirements as determined by BAR.
+Renewal requirements are waived for a member of the United States Armed Forces when they are called to active duty.
+The renewal requirements waived include renewal fees, continuing education requirements, and any other requirements as determined by BAR.

 To qualify for a waiver, the licensee/registrant must:

-- Possess a current and valid license when called to active duty.
+- Hold a current and valid license when called to active duty.

-- Provide written documentation that substantiates the licensee's/registrant's call to active duty.
+- Submit a waiver request form and written documentation that substantiates the licensee's/registrant's call to active duty.

-"Called to active duty" includes licensees in all branches of the military who, on a temporary basis, travel to remote locations to engage in activity relating to a war, national emergency, or other military operations.
+"Called to active duty" includes licensees in all branches of the United States Armed Forces who, on a temporary basis, travel to remote locations to engage in activity relating to a war, national emergency, or other military operation.